jakewmayfield/deep_learning_challenge/Analysis.md

     * On my second-fourth attempt I added another layer, increased features to 100, 50, and 40 (all with relu), and increased epochs to 50 and then 100.

 ## Summary
-Ovearll, the model performed fairly well, with saturation occuring around 72%.
+Overall, the model performed fairly well, with saturation occuring around 72%.
 Another model with cleaner data, and using a different encoding method would help the model to perform better.